Prickly deep-sea skate

-The prickly deep-sea skate (Brochiraja spinifera), or spiny deep-sea skate, is a skate in the family Arhynchobatidae.
+The prickly deep-sea skate (Brochiraja spinifera), or spiny deep-sea skate, is a deep sea skate in the family Arhynchobatidae.
 It lives off New Zealand, at depths of from 170 to 1,400 m on the continental shelf.
 Their length is from 60 to 80 cm.

 Conservation status

 The New Zealand Department of Conservation classifies the prickly deep-sea skate as "Data deficient" under the New Zealand Threat Classification System.